verrazzano/docs/content/en/docs/uninstall/backup/keycloak.md

         --from-file=privatekey=/tmp/key.pem
 ````

-## MySQL Operator Backup
+## MySQL Operator for Kubernetes Backup

-To initiate a MySQL backup, create the following example custom resource YAML file that uses the OCI object store as a backend.
+To initiate a MySQL backup, create the following example custom resource YAML file that uses an OCI object store as a back end.
-The operator would use the `credentials` to authenticate with the OCI object store.
+The operator uses the secret referenced in the `credentials` to authenticate with the OCI object store.

 ```yaml
 $ kubectl apply -f - <<EOF